Can I put large items, like a fridge, at the curb for pick-up on collection day?

 During the winter months, carts can be hidden by snow and snowbanks.

-Please place carts for collection in the mouth of your driveway or a spot shovelled from the snowbank within one foot of the curb.
+Please place carts for collection in the mouth of your driveway or on a safe shoveled spot, free from snow.
+Carts can be placed behind the windrow.

 Carts placed on top of snowbanks will not be collected.

 Wood waste should be taken to the Waste Resource Innovation Centre Public Drop-off Facility located at 110 Dunlop Drive, Gate 2.

 How should I dispose of pet waste in my green bag?

 Learn what to do with your pet waste once you switch to cart collection.
 After the page opens, please click on the Household using carts tab.